 Whether you have heard about the concept in the mainstream business press, learned that your rivals are using BI tools in daily operations, or discovered that you are losing out on enormous revenue-generating potential, then you might be wondering if you should incorporate BI into your business model.
 Some degree of consternation is understandable, too; after all, BI does require some investment and tech-savviness in order to properly deploy an effective strategy.

-Overall, though, the benefits of business intelligence far outweigh the drawbacks.
+Overall, though, the benefits far outweigh the drawbacks.
 To illustrate how, we've compiled a comprehensive breakdown of the advantages of using business analytics, regardless of your size, industry or niche.

-1. It Offers Faster and More Accurate Reporting
+1. BI Offers Faster and More Accurate Reporting

 What makes BI such a crucial component for any business – large or small – is that it gives you access to fast and accurate reporting.
 Depending on the tools you are using, such reports can be completed in real-time, so that you have all the timely and relevant financial information, operational data and sales numbers to assist your company in moving forward.

 Rather than waiting for reports to be compiled (most of which will feature information that is already out of date), you can utilise a variety of customised templates, graphs, tables and charts that are put together with the very latest available data.

 Fast and accurate data reporting is a huge bonus, but in order for it to be genuinely useful, it needs to be high quality.
 Indeed, this is a common concern for most enterprises when presented with an opportunity to collect and collate large volumes of information.

 However, while low-quality data may have been a problem during BI's infancy, now data is gathered, updated and sourced from multiple locations that maintain high degrees of authority.
 Therefore, you have a more detailed portrait of what is happening in your business, in your industry, and within the overall marketplace.